 Verdegast is nominally more sympathetic than Poelzig, but the dynamic between them is not one of "hero" vs. "villain," where it's generally true that either the hero or the villain is the imaginative center of the narrative.
-If anything their contest seems closer in spirit to the contest of two monsters, one benign and one malefic, where their competition bids fair to destroy innocent lives, such as we see in more extreme fantasy-films, like the 1968 "kaiju" flick WAR OF THE GARGANTUAS.
+If anything their contest seems closer in spirit to the contest of two monsters, where one is wholly malign while the other is somewhat benign, at least with respect to innocents pulled into their drama.
+A similar effect "opposed ensemble-characters" appears in more extreme fantasy-films, like the 1968 "kaiju" flick WAR OF THE GARGANTUAS.

 As my title implies, it's standard practice that features focused on teams of heroes-- like the AVENGERS-- or even villains-- like THE SECRET SOCIETY OF SUPER-VILLAINS-- have "ensemble" centers as well.